-- 1. Go to Tools > Control Panel > Setup > Channels.
-For more information, see Table 13 on page 106. - 2.
-Click the Channel Guide tab (next to the Master Channel List tab). - 3.
-Click the plus (+) above the Channel Guide and type a name and description for the new channel guide. - 4.
-(Optional) Enable "Default Channel Guide for All Suites" to make this the default channel guide. - 5.
+- 2. Click the plus (+) and type a name and description for the new channel guide. - 3.
+(Optional) Enable "Default Channel Guide for All Suites" to make this the default channel guide. - 4.
 Click Save.

 Assigning Channels to a Channel Guide